Category: Company News

 As part of our ESG strategy, all site managers have received specific social value training to ensure they understand it and how they and their team can contribute.
 From supporting local employment, charities and communities, training and development opportunities and of course our Reward and Recognition programme which has specific ESG categories for Environmental and Social Value initiatives, the aim is for everyone to feel involved in ESG in their own way.

 To further our social value efforts, we also have a volunteering programme in place which encourages our colleagues to take up local opportunities.
-This removes some of the barriers that previously existed and makes it easier for us to contribute and volunteer.
+This removes some of the barriers that previously existed and makes it easier for us to contribute and volunteer in the communities we work within.

 Governance